Ecosystem-based approaches to climate change adaptation

 Like community-based adaptation (CBA) it has people at its centre, and it uses participatory, culturally appropriate ways to address challenges, but there is a stronger emphasis on ecological and natural solutions.

 We believe EbA has great potential to increase people's resilience and ability to adapt, but it's being overlooked in national and international policy processes.

 This project aims to show climate change policymakers when and why EbA is effective – the conditions under which it works, and the benefits, costs and limitations of natural systems compared to options such as hard, infrastructural approaches – and promote the better integration of EbA principles into policy and planning.

 Field-based EbA projects are proliferating.
-IUCN, for example, is implementing 45 EbA projects in 58 countries.
-But to decide on how best to approach design and implementation, we need better-consolidated, empirical, comparative analysis of their effectiveness.
+IUCN, for example, has implemented 100 projects that directly and/or indirectly contribute towards climate change mitigation and adaptation across 109 countries.
+But to decide on how best to approach design and implementation, we need better consolidated, empirical, comparative analysis of their effectiveness.

 Increasingly, countries are developing their own policy responses, such as National Adaptation Plans and Intended Nationally Determined Contributions (INDCs), while international policy guidance on adaptation is emerging through the United Nations Framework Convention on Climate Change (UNFCCC) and other multilateral processes.

 The international and national architecture for financing adaptation is also being developed.
 We need learning on EbA effectiveness to inform these responses.

 In January 2017, Hannah Reid reviewed the international policy environment and key project activities to that date, arguing that for the policy community to realise EbA's real potential as a viable response for climate vulnerable communities, knowledge gaps on how it works, when and why needed to be plugged.

 What is IIED doing?